Can you get a credit card if you're unemployed?

 Being unemployed can make it harder to be approved for credit by many mainstream lenders.
 But there might still be ways to improve your credit score when you’re unemployed: ·

-Credit builder prepaid cards: While they do not offer a credit facility, credit builder prepaid cards could offer a way to help you improve your credit score, enabling you to get access to lower-cost credit in the future.
+While they do not offer a credit facility, credit builder prepaid cards could help you improve your credit score.
 These cards work by being loaded with cash whenever you need to – so there is no ‘credit limit’ or credit facility.
-They charge a monthly fee, but the card provider effectively ‘loans’ you a year’s worth of monthly fees.
+They charge a monthly fee and the card provider effectively ‘loans’ you a year’s worth of monthly fees, £5 per month, for example, which you pay off over 12 months.
+If you meet all the payments, your credit rating should improve.

 With credit builder cards, the idea is you pay back your borrowing over 12 months through the monthly fee - by making your monthly payments in full and on time.
 The way the loan is structured means if you meet all the payments over the 12 months your credit rating should improve.